 She raised sponsorships for 11,315 beautiful live balsam wreaths for our fallen at Arlington National Cemetery.

 “In order to survive you must learn how to be more disciplined, more resilient, more focused.
 You must learn how to be brave, prepared, and motivated.
 And no matter what, you just can’t quit!!!
 Then one day you’re out running your race and there it is, you find your ENDURANCE.
 We all know that grief and healing look different for everyone.
-For me, I try to face and embrace my journey just one step at a time, usually in a pair of cool colored HOKA’s”.
+For me, I try to face and embrace my journey one step at a time, usually in a cool pair of HOKA’s”.
+Cathy

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.